Welsh Grand National Betting Offers 2019

 |12:30||Maiden Hurdle||Class 4||2m 3f 100y||£5,458|

 KEY: m – Miles, f – furlong(s), y – yards

 This race is open to horses aged four and over.
 It takes place over two miles, three furlongs and one hundred yards.
 As the name suggests, it is a hurdle race and there are eight of the obstacles that need to be cleared during its running.

 You can usually expect a field of around fifteen to twenty horses and if the Going is Heavy, as it often is at that time of year, the race will last about five minutes.
-In the January 2018 running of the race the prize for the winner was a little over £4,000.
+In the December 2018 running of the race the prize fund was a little over £8,300.